python3statement/pycon-2017/proposal.md

 Like any maintainer of a widely used library, we want to ensure that users continue to use Python 2 continue to have functioning libraries, even after development proceeds in a way that does not support Python 2.
+This can be addressed by a couple of approaches.

+One approach is to have a parallel "Long Term Support" variant supported by a different community of developers going forward.
+This allows the main library developers to follow their Python 3 only plan, without breaking anything for Python 2 users, as those users are effectively no longer using the original package.
+Especially for those required to use Python 2 because of their workplace requirements, those workplaces may be able to fund the development of that "Long Term Support" variant.
+We do not focus on this route as it is not sure-proof, since it is unclear whether such a LTS version of the library will ever exist.

-One way to ensure that is to allow easy installation of older versions, and that also requires not inappropriately overwriting those installations.
-Another approach is to have a parallel "Long Term Support" variant supported by a different community of developers going forward.
-But, users should not need to manually pin maximal version dependencies across their development environments and in all of their projects if all they want is to use libraries in Python 2.
+The more sure-proof approach is to ensure that is to allow easy installation of older versions.
+But, that additionally requires not inappropriately overwriting older installed versions when users upgrade, which is a much more foul, cruel and bad-tempered of a rodent than it at first appears.
+Even so, users should not need to manually pin maximal version dependencies across their development environments and in all of their projects if all they want is to use libraries in Python 2.
 Even if we did expect that of users, consider what would happen when a package they rely on relies on a package that converts to Python 3.
 If they were not tracking the complete dependency tree, they might upgrade their packages and discover that their projects no longer work.
 To avert this they would need to monkey patch the requirements of the packages they depend on to pin those at the last version compatible with Python 2.
 Such a situation is untenable.
 Users that want to use Python 2 should not have to go through so much anguish to do so.

 In order to solve this problem, and thereby make both users' and maintainers' lives easier, we ventured into the rabbit-hole called Packaging.